 When Does The Christmas Season Officially End?

 Some believe the Christmas Season ends on January 6th during Epiphany.
-However, in the paranormal world we know that February 2nd holds the final embers of Christmas cheer.
-It’s a little-known fact in the human world that the second of February is the last day to take down your Christmas decorations in order to avoid the specter of bad luck from visiting you!
+However, in the paranormal world, we know that February 2nd holds the final embers of Christmas cheer.
+It’s a little-known fact in the human world that the second of February is the last day to take down your Christmas decorations in order to avoid the specter of bad luck falling down upon you!
 February 2nd holds both the holidays of Candlemas and Groundhog Day.
 Ancient supernatural tradition indicates that the Christian holiday of Candlemas holds the last wondrous whispers of the previous year’s Christmas.
 Yes, indeed you can have too much of a good thing!
 Santa Claus has confirmed this himself, and states, “Only North Pole City and places where the Spirit Of Christmas is perpetually strong may safely maintain Christmas decorations 365 days a year!
 This also includes those whose hallowed hearts dwell deep within the Christmas Spirit.
 For all else the Christmas Season must unfortunately end for the sake of the greater good!”🎅

 The Battle Between Winter And Spring